Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Extending the Feynman variational polaron theory

 The variational method for the polaron developed by Feynman gives a lower upper-bound to the polaron free energy,

 where the expectation $\langle \mathcal{O} \rangle_0$ is defined as

-and $S_0[\vb{r}(\tau)]$ is a trial action that is chosen to best approximate the model action $S_{\text{pol}}[\vb{r}(\tau)]$ and where the path integral for $S_0$ can be analytically evaluated.
-The trial action is typically chosen to be quadratic in the electron coordinate $\vb{r}(\tau)$ for this reason.
+Here $S_0[\vb{r}(\tau)]$ is a trial action that is chosen to best approximate the polaron model-action $S_{\text{pol}}[\vb{r}(\tau)]$, with the requirement that the path integral for $S_0$ can be analytically evaluated.
+The trial-action is typically chosen to be at most quadratic in the electron coordinate $\vb{r}(\tau)$ for this reason.
+We use the original 1955 quasi-particle trial action of Feynman,